leeoniya/dropcss/README.md

 ---
 ### TODO

-- Removal of unused `@keyframes` and `@font-face` - this is technically out of scope for this project since it's purely an in-css structural optimization, but few CSS optimizers actually do it and it can save quite a few bytes.
-[Issue #5](https://github.com/leeoniya/dropcss/issues/5).
 - All `-of-type` selectors are currently unimplemented, so will not be removed unless already disqualified by a paired selector, (e.g. `.card:first-of-type` when `.card` is absent altogether).
-[Issue #4](https://github.com/leeoniya/dropcss/issues/4).
+This is pretty easy to implement and a good first issues for those interested in contributing: [Issue #4](https://github.com/leeoniya/dropcss/issues/4).
   - `:first-of-type`
   - `:last-of-type`
   - `:only-of-type`
   - `:nth-of-type()`
   - `:nth-last-of-type()`
   - `:nth-only-of-type()`

-Both of these are pretty easy to implement and a good first issues for those interested in contributing.

 - Moar tests.
 Hundreds of additional, granular tests.
 DropCSS is currently developed against gigantic blobs of diverse, real-world CSS and HTML.
 These inputs & outputs are also used for perf testing and regression detection.
 While not all output was verified by hand (this would be infeasible for giganitic mis-matched HTML/CSS inputs), it was loosely verified against what other cleaners remove and what they leave behind.
 Writing tests is additonally challenging because the way selectors are drop-tested is optimized to fast-path many cases; a complex-looking test like `.foo > ul + p:not([foo*=bar]):hover` will actually short circuit early if `.foo`, `ul` or `p` are missing from the dom, and will never continue to structural/context or negation assertions.
 Tests must be carefully written to ensure they hit all the desired paths; it's easy waste time writing a lot of useless tests that add no value.
 Unfortunately, even 100% cumulative code coverage of the test suite would only serve as a starting point.
 Good tests would be a diverse set of real-world inputs and manually verified outputs.